Harrisburg Slip and Fall Attorney

 If the jury gives a verdict in your favor, the liable party will be required to pay you the compensation amount awarded by the jury.
 Often, the Defendant’s insurance company will be the one actually footing the bill.
 The Defendant may also file an appeal against a decision that can prolong the case, and it may be a while before you receive the compensation awarded to you.

 In case of a successful appeal by the Defendant, you may have to go through a new trial process.

 The Law Office of Jason R. Carpenter Can Help

 Getting compensation in a slip and fall accident can be a painstakingly long and complicated process.
 If you believe that you or a loved one’s injuries were due to the property owner’s negligence, you should consult with the Law Office of Jason R. Carpenter.

-Contact us today and discuss your case with our experienced personal injury attorney.
+Injured in a slip and fall accident?
+Contact us today and discuss your case with our experienced Harrisburg slip and fall attorney.